The Environment and Climate Change Law Review: South Korea

 Any business operator that discharges (i.e., generates) industrial waste must report the type and amount of the waste it discharges to the relevant local authority.
 The operator must treat the waste directly or have it treated by someone with a licence to manage a waste treatment business or operate a waste treatment facility.
 It is illegal to conduct waste treatment business without the requisite permit from the MOE or the relevant local authority.
 It is also illegal to dispose of waste in an area that is not prepared for waste collection by the local authority and to fill or incinerate waste in a waste treatment facility not licensed or registered.
 Such unlawful dumping of industrial wastes is subject to criminal penalties.
 Local authorities are in charge of household waste, and unlawful dumping of household waste is subject to administrative fines.

 The Framework Act on Resource Circulation, enacted in 2018, regulates recycling of waste.
 The Framework Act on Resource Circulation introduced the new concept of 'resource circulation' and provides general principles to promote recycling.
 The Construction Waste Recycling Promotion Act and the Act on Resource Circulation of Electrical and Electronic Equipment and Vehicles regulate the recycling of certain special types of waste.

 v Contaminated land

 The Soil Environment Conservation Act regulates matters relating to soil pollution in Korea and prohibits the following:

-- installation of an unreported facility (installation of a soil-contaminating facility requires the installation of a soil-contamination prevention facility as well as its maintenance) that could severely contaminate soil;
+- the installation of an unreported facility (installation of a soil-contaminating facility requires the installation of a soil-contamination prevention facility as well as its maintenance) that could severely contaminate soil;

-- failure to report leakage of soil pollutants to the competent authority during manufacture, transportation, storage or treatment; and
+- the failure to report leakage of soil pollutants to the competent authority during manufacture, transportation, storage or treatment; and

 - any person who causes soil contamination by discharging, leaking, dumping or neglecting soil contaminants or committing other acts;